flyinggorilla/simulator.atterwind.info/README.md

 ![simulator](simulator-screenshot-1.jpg "sdf")

+DONE:
+* improve wind indicator position by using treejs GROUPS to set pivot points at the cone tip
+* allow adjusting wind-sheer to stable or gusty wind-conditions
 TODO:
-* improve wind indicator position by using treejs GROUPS to set pivot points at the cone tip
+* add "info" button and create a windsheer and twist explainer page
+* vizualize sail, and add "angle of attack"
 * add water spray & boat speed visualization (simple lines or particle engine) https://stemkoski.github.io/Three.js/Particle-Engine.html
-* vizualize sail, and add "angle of attack"
-* allow adjusting wind-sheer to stable or gusty wind-conditions
 * add WebXR (VR) capability -- update threejs for that